jbcupps/Ethics_Dash/README_AZURE.md

 This workflow only pushes images to ACR.
 To deploy the application, you need to:

 1.  **Choose an Azure Hosting Service:**
-    * **Azure App Service (Web App for Containers):** Suitable for web apps, supports multi-container using Docker Compose (ensure volume mounts are compatible or removed/adapted).
-You would configure App Service to pull images from your ACR. **Note:** The volume errors seen in logs suggest direct Docker Compose deployment with host binds might be problematic here; adapt the compose file or use alternative volume strategies.
+    * **Azure App Service (Web App for Containers):** Suitable for web apps and supports multi-container deployments.
+Use the provided `sidecar.azure.yml` with the `--multicontainer-config-type sidecar` option when configuring the App Service. **Note:** The volume errors seen in logs suggest direct Docker Compose deployment with host binds might be problematic, so the sidecar approach is recommended.
     * **Azure Container Instances (ACI):** Simple way to run containers without orchestration.
 You can deploy containers individually or using a YAML definition, pulling from ACR.
     * **Azure Kubernetes Service (AKS):** Full Kubernetes orchestration for complex deployments.
 (Recommended for production use with persistent storage)